profanitas/TAPAD/README.md

-tr - 347 wav files to which corresponds ~1 sec of audio uk - 347 wav files to which corresponds ~1 sec of audio vi - 347 wav files to which corresponds ~1 sec of audio zh-cn - 347 wav files to which corresponds ~1 sec of audio zh-tw - 347 wav files to which corresponds ~1 sec of audio pt-br - 347 wav files to which corresponds ~1 sec of audio
+tr - 347 wav files to which corresponds ~1 sec of audio uk - 347 wav files to which corresponds ~1 sec of audio vi - 347 wav files to which corresponds ~1 sec of audio en - 347 wav files to which corresponds ~1 sec of audio ar - 347 wav files to which corresponds ~1 sec of audio af - 347 wav files to which corresponds ~1 sec of audio zh-cn - 347 wav files to which corresponds ~1 sec of audio zh-tw - 347 wav files to which corresponds ~1 sec of audio pt-br - 347 wav files to which corresponds ~1 sec of audio